 Starting university is unbelievably exciting but also petrifying at the same time.
 Will I make any friends?
 How will I make my student loan last all year?
 How can I feel motivated to study?
 Will I manage with the workload and assignments?
 The most important thing to know is that you're not the only one - thousands of students experience the same worries every year - and survive to tell the tale!
 Join our students Caitlin and Daisy as they share their experiences and top tips to help you get off to a flying and confident start.

-English and Drama graduate Ella Cockerton shares her experience of volunteering on a range of exciting arts and cultural events in Birmingham during her time at BCU.
+English graduate Ella Cockerton shares her experience of volunteering on a range of exciting arts and cultural events in Birmingham during her time at BCU.
 She credits volunteering with not only getting her graduate job in fundraising just a few months after completing her degree, but also helping her to settle in to a new city, make friends and expand her network.
 Ella shares her tips on how you can get into volunteering and the types of opportunities available to students in Birmingham.
 She'll also share her experiences of moving to a big city and how she adapted to the student lifestyle - something she found difficult to begin with.

 Waiting to start university and want to know how to use all your free time over the Summer productively?
 This talk will provide you with guidance about how to use the summer holidays to your advantage - be it gaining useful work experience to strengthen your application or readying yourself for life at uni.
 Our students will also be on hand to share how they made the most of their free time before university and answer any questions you might have.